ribeiro-boll/BotTel-Financas-Com-Planilhas/README.md

 ## How to Use
 1. Make sure that "pyTelegramBotAPI" and "openpyxl" is installed in your bot directory by entering `pip install pyTelegramBotAPI` and `pip install openpyxl`
 2. Clone this repository to your local environment.
-3. Edit the bot's key API in the `BotTelegram.py` file to use in your own Telegram chatbot.
+3. Edit the line "keytel()" in the `BotTelegram.py` to your own key API.
 4. Run the bot and send a message containing only "/start"

 ## Notes